-If the police arrest you for a break and enter, you still retain all your legal and Constitutional rights, which include the right to consult a lawyer, right to obtain bail, and more.
+If the police arrest you for a break and enter, you still retain all your legal and Constitutional rights, which include the right to consult an experienced counsel, the right to obtain bail, and more.
 The police must allow you to speak with your lawyer before taking your statement.
-In such scenarios, it is advised that a good Criminal Defense Lawyer should be contacted so that you being a layman in terms of legal issues may not make a grave mistake.
+In a situation like this, it’s recommended to consult a Criminal Defence Lawyer to make sure you don’t make any errors since you’re unfamiliar with legal matters.

-The next step after arrest is to obtain bail.
+The next step after an arrest is to obtain bail.
 Unless the police deem the accused releasable, they will most likely want to keep them in detention.
-Here, a Criminal Defense Lawyer will help the accused obtain bail from a court of law.
-At a bail hearing, the lawyer will argue before the justice of the peace of a Judge as to why their client is legally entitled to be released on least restrictive terms.
+A criminal defence lawyer can assist the accused in receiving bail from a court.
+At a bail hearing, the lawyer will argue before the justice of the peace of a Judge as to why their client is legally entitled to be released on the least restrictive terms.

 If you are in need of legal counsel in Toronto, call Kahlon Law at 1(844) 978-8444 for quality, experienced representation.
 We create effective strategies to successfully challenge the evidence and allegations.